Grand Valley State Lakers football: 2012

 The Lakers again finished the season 8–3.
 The offense was very explosive once again, leading the GLIAC in scoring offense.
-Starting QB Heath Parling went down in the third game with a torn ACL but Isiah Grimes picked right up where he left off as he led the nation in passing efficiency at 178.07 and passed for 2213 yards and 22 touchdowns in 7 games as the starter.
-Kirk Spencer led the team in rushing yards 978 to go with 5 touchdowns.
-Michael Ratay had 603 yds rushing and led the team in rushing touchdowns with 12.
-He was also second in receiving touchdowns with 3.
-Chris Robinson chipped in 361 yards and 6 touchdowns before tearing his ACL in the fourth game.
-Charles Johnson again led the team in receiving with 1199 yards and 16 touchdowns.
-Charles Hill led the defense with 91 tackles and 11.0 tfls.
-Brad Horling had 89 tackles and Luther Ware had 74.
-Ware and Matthew Judon paced the defense in sacks with 3.5 a piece.
-Reggie Williams was tops in interceptions with 4 to go with one punt return touchdown and one kickoff return touchdown in 8 games played.
+Starting QB Heath Parling went down in the third game with a torn ACL, but Isiah Grimes picked right up where he left off as he led the nation in passing efficiency at 178.07 and passed for 2,213 yards and 22 touchdowns.

 2013

 The Lakers started out the 2013 campaign with 3 wins to start out before being taken down by Ohio Dominican, 57–14.
 GVSU rebounded quickly from the big loss and took it out on Michigan Tech, blowing them out 49–3 in a strong defensive game by GV.
 The Lakers would lose once again, this time to archrival, Ferris State, in the Anchor-Bone Classic, by 10 with a final score of 54–44 in a shoot out.
 After losing 2 of 3 games after starting 3–0, the 5–2 Lakers would rattle off 5 straight wins, with the last being against another rival, Saginaw Valley State at home.

 GVSU would face a familiar foe in Saginaw Valley in the first round of the NCAA Division II Playoffs, besting the Cardinals 40–7 in Allendale once again.
-The Lakers would then travel to Pueblo, Colorado to face the Colorado State University-Pueblo ThunderWolves.
+The Lakers would then travel to Pueblo, Colorado to face the Colorado State University Pueblo ThunderWolves.
 GV would win a close contest, 34–30.
 The Lakers would be at home the week after for the NCAA Quarterfinals for a game versus West Texas A&M, who they would beat in a snowy affair, 35–28.
 The Lakers final game of the season would be on the road at Maryville, Missouri, where they would lose to the eventual national champion, Northwest Missouri State by a score of 27–13.
 The 2013 Grand Valley State University Lakers would end the season as NCAA Semifinalists with a record of 12–3 and ranked #3 in the final polls.